May 9, 2022

 China was again the top destination for U.S. soybean export inspections last week, with 7.7 million bushels.
 Indonesia, Japan, Taiwan and Mexico filled out the top five.

 Wheat export inspections were fairly lackluster, eroding 40% lower from the prior week to 8.7 million bushels.
 That was also toward the lower end of trade estimates, which ranged between 3.7 million and 15.6 million bushels.
 Cumulative totals for the 2021/22 marketing year continue to lose ground verses year-ago totals, with 698.1 million bushels.

-Guatemala was the No. 1 destination for U.S. wheat export inspections last week, with 3.2 million bushels.
-Other top destinations included Vietnam (2.5 million), Thailand (2.1 million), the Philippines (1.9 million) and Iraq (1.8 million).
+Indonesia was the No. 1 destination for U.S. wheat export inspections last week, with 2.0 million bushels.
+Japan, Mexico, Nigeria and the Dominican Republic rounded out the top five.

 Click here to see more data from the latest USDA grain export inspection report.